Book One of the Heritage Series:

 "I do not know why he is coming; he didn't say," Harry replied plainly.
 "But I am hoping that he will take me away for the remainder of the summer."

 Before Aunt Petunia could respond, Uncle Vernon walked back into the room with a mug full of hot chocolate that would match one of Hagrid's massive cups.
 In his other hand, Harry saw a number of chocolate bars.
-At this moment, that there was a knock on the conservatory door.
+At the same moment, there was a knock on the conservatory door.

 "Who the blazes is in our garden?"
 Uncle Vernon exclaimed, walking towards the door.
 "Petunia, call the police.
 They're trespassing."